Leonardo-Boss/suckless-site/dwm.suckless.org/tutorial.md

 To **move to another terminal**, press `[Alt]+[j]` or `[Alt]+[k]`.

 To **move a terminal to another _tag_**, hover to the terminal and press `[Shift]+[Alt]+[2]`.
+  Note!
+If you are a frequent user of the text editor 'nano' the key sequence [Shift]+[Alt]+[4] will stomp on nano's softwrap M-$.
+To get around this you can unbind nano's M-$ in .nanorc thus:

+  unbind M-$ all

+  and rebind it to a new sequence thus (here bind it to 'Meta Key' + ';'):

+  bind M-; softwrap all

 To **focus on another _tag_**, press `[Alt]+[tag number]`.